msysbio/microbetagApp-public/README.md

 **Attention!**

 You need to **detach** from the tmux session; **not** exit!
-If you exit, the `docer-compose` command will be shut and your app will go down.
+If you exit, the `docker-compose` command will be shut and your app will go down.
 To detach, you need to press:
 `ctrl+b` and then `d`.